 When it comes to designing effective workout programmes for stabilisation, weight loss, power, strength, and endurance, Premier Global NASM personal trainers have a secret weapon in the Optimum Performance Training® model.

-To truly know the power of the programme and get the most out of it requires earning your level 3 diploma, but this guide will give a helpful overview of each of the phases of the Model.
+To truly know the power of the programme and get the most out of it requires earning your level 3 personal trainer qualification, but this guide will give a helpful overview of each of the phases of the Model.

 Jump to each navigation link and learn how each of the 5 Optimum Performance Training® Model phases corresponds to a different emphasis of exercise programming for your clients.